matloff/FarewellAddress/Address.md

 immigrants](https://www.refinery29.com/en-us/2019/03/228192/stuyvesant-high-school-black-asian-students),
 despite poverty.

 Aside from equity issues, a major concern is the ever-escalating "arms race" for admissions to the elite schools.
 Ultrafine scrutiny of grades and test scores makes no sense, and frankly I see a lot of gaming the system.

-Accordingly, I have long advocated a random lottery for school admissions, in which a threshold would be set based on test scores and grades, and admission being done randomly from the resulting pool.
+Accordingly, I have long advocated a [random lottery](https://www.latimes.com/archives/la-xpm-1995-01-24-me-23530-story.html) for school admissions, in which a threshold would be set based on test scores and grades, and admission being done randomly from the resulting pool.
 The threshold would be set at a level deemed necessary for doing good work at that institution.
-This would ameliorate the "arms race" problem, I believe, and would recognize that numerics are imperfect measures at best.
+Officials at most selective universities have stated that they have many more well-qualified applicants than they have room for; why not choose them randomly?
+This would ameliorate the "arms race" problem while still recognizing that grades and test scores do have value.

 *"Kids today"*